saif-ellafi/foundryvtt-window-controls/README.md

-# Minimal Window Controls for Foundry VTT
+# Window Controls for Foundry VTT

 Includes configurable buttons for floating windows: Minimized, Maximized and Pinned.